dominiksalvet/risc63/readme.md

 ## Simulation

 A custom build system has been created during the RISC63 development to ease processor building and simulation.
 If you want to **see the RISC63 processor running**, that build system will easily get you through.
-Whatever you want is just one command away – that was its original idea.
+Whatever you need is just one command away – that was its original idea.

 ### Dependencies